telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 Editing is one of the basic functionalities Kendo UI Grid supports and it allows you to manipulate the way the data is presented.

-## Enable Editing
+## Set Up

-To enable the editing support for the Kendo UI Grid widget, perform the steps demonstrated below.
+To enable the editing support for the Kendo UI Grid widget, perform the steps described below.

 ### Configure DataSource